 Skip to content

-APM supports collectors using the Opentracing protocol to perform end-to-end link analysis of applications in distributed architectures.
-It also correlates with infrastructure, logs, RUM, quickly locates and solves faults, and improves user experience.
+APM supports collectors using the Opentracing protocol to achieve end-to-end trace analysis for distributed applications, and correlates this with infrastructure, logs, and RUM data to quickly identify and resolve issues, enhancing user experience.

 Use Cases